treasure-data/treasure-boxes/scenarios/tapad_data_ingestion/README.md

 ## Schedule
 Tapad DGA file is delivered every Wednesday around midnight.
-This workflow is scheduled every Wednesday 03:00(JST).
+So this workflow is scheduled every Thursday in case of unexpected dalay.

 ## How it works
 Here is brief description what each task in the workflow do.